 The SERI, as lead federal instance, has given a mandate to the SAMS to set up and operate the platform for the ERI period 2021–2024.

 Where is the platform anchored?

 For its build-up phase, 2021–2024, the SAMS acts as an «honest broker» and is in charge of operating the platform.
 It assures its scientific secretariat, support its activities, and is in charge of liaison with the SERI.

 What are the main tasks of the platform?

 The platform will help to define the framework conditions to implement the measures proposed in the white paper and specify the tasks and responsibilities for this.
 It will also identify further fields of action to strengthen the coordination of public stakeholders and improve the use of resources.
 The platform will prepare recommendations for the attention of the responsible decision-making bodies, or of its mandating instance SERI, which will coordinate further actions with other federal organs (FOPH, Swissmedic, SECO, etc.).

 The platform will not be a regulatory body, it will not be a supervisory authority, and it will not primarily be a point of contact for external requests nor for international actors, at least not during the build-up phase.
 These tasks are assured by other institutions funded by the Confederation.

-What will the initial composition of the platform be?
+What is the initial composition of the platform?

-While the experts involved in the elaboration of the White Paper Clinical Research did so ad personam, the platform will bring together representatives from the main public institutions of clinical research active at the national level and from key stakeholder groups (patients and early career clinical researchers).
+While the experts involved in the elaboration of the white paper did so ad personam, the platform will bring together representatives from the main public institutions of clinical research active at the national level and from key stakeholder groups (patients and early career clinical researchers).
 In the build-up phase, the platform will be kept small so as to work efficiently.
-Its composition will be adapted over time depending on its tasks by bringing additional expertise.
-The initial composition of the platform is described in the SERI mandate (in German).
+Its composition will be adapted over time depending on its tasks by bringing in additional expertise.
+The initial composition of the platform, based on the SERI mandate, is described on the platform website.